ichrist97/covid-and-health/README.md

 - **Progress of infections and deaths througout the year 2020**\
   A line chart which shows the development of infections or deaths for each country based on the user's selection.

+## Documentation

+Further documentation about the design specifications, underlying usage principles, project management and progress of development can be found in an external documentation.